8 Common Filler Mistakes and How to Fix Them

 Picture of Cabinet Filler Strip

 Fillers are the unsung heroes of any kitchen remodel.
 They bridge gaps and keep your kitchen looking polished.
-But despite their importance, fillers often get overlooked and bad fillers can ruin an otherwise amazing kitchen.
+Despite their importance, fillers often get overlooked and bad fillers can ruin an otherwise amazing kitchen.

 1. Not Scribing Your Fillers to the Wall

 Walls are never perfectly level or plumb.
 So what do we do when we want to take a piece of material and keep it flush with our walls?
-If you install a straight filler against a wavy wall, you’ll be left with unsightly gaps, or worse, an open invitation for anything that can live between cabinets.
-A lot of people and especially DIYers will just try to use caulk to cover up the gaps which is the wrong way to go about it.
+If you install a straight filler against a wavy wall, you’ll be left with unsightly gaps.
+A lot of people (especially DIYers) will try to use caulk to cover up the gaps, which is the wrong way to go about it.

-The Fix: Learn to Scribe.
-Scribing is the process of contouring your trim, like fillers or tow kick, to your walls and floors.
-To scribe a filler, you just measure the widest part between the wall and cabinet.
-Trace the wall’s contour onto the filler which can be done with a block or a compass with the filler clamp onto the cabinet.
-Then, cut along that line with a jigsaw or sand it down.
+The Fix: Learn to scribe.
+Scribing is the process of contouring on object to your walls and floors.
+To scribe a filler, you just measure the widest part between the wall and the cabinet.
+With the filler clamped onto the cabinet, trace the wall’s contour onto the filler, which can be done with either a block or a compass.
+Then cut along that line with a jigsaw and sand it down.
 A flush, gap-free fit makes all the difference.

 2. Overlay Fillers Too Tight Against the Door

 The Fix: Always leave a small gap between the filler and the door.
 A little breathing room prevents wear and tear.
-If you want a good rule of thumb a 1/8th inch gap will usually be plenty for most install scenarios.
+A 1/8th inch gap will usually be plenty for most situations.

 3. Overlay Fillers Are Not Flush with the Doors

-Some installs miss the mark entirely and leave overlay fillers misaligned.
-If your fillers don’t sit flush with the doors, your cabinets will never look finished.
-Doors usually don't sit in direct contact with the face frame of a cabinet and if your fillers are the same thickness as your doors (they usually are) then you can't direct screw the filler without a spacer.
-Some manufacturers account for that with 1 inch overlays but it's less common.
+Some installers miss the mark entirely and leave overlay fillers misaligned.
+If the front of the overlay fillers doesn't sit flush with the front of the doors, the cabinets will never look finished.
+Doors usually don't sit in direct contact with the face frame of a cabinet, and if your fillers are the same thickness as your doors (they usually are), then you can't directly screw the filler on without a spacer.
+Some manufacturers account for this by offering 1-inch thick overlay fillers, but this is less common.

-The Fix: Use a spacer or bumpers to align overlay fillers flush with the cabinet doors.
-If your filler is already installed, adjust your door hinges to match the depth of the overlay.
+The Fix: Use a spacer or bumpers to get the overlay fillers flush with the front of the cabinet doors.
+If your filler is already installed, adjust your door hinges to match the depth of the overlay filler.

-Even with perfect alignment, if the grain on your filler doesn’t match the doors, it’ll look “off.”
+Even with perfect alignment, if the grain on the filler doesn’t match the doors, it will look off.
 Your eye will catch the inconsistency every time.

-The Fix: When using stained fillers, do your best to match the wood grain direction and tone to the surrounding doors.
-Or just stick with painted finishes.
+The Fix: When using stained fillers, match the wood grain direction with the grain of the doors.

 This one hurts, both emotionally and financially.
-Cutting all your filler pieces without checking the full layout can leave you short on material.
-Sometimes designers will order extra material for insurance so they don't have to reorder material while others try to minimize the filler material they order to save a few dollars on the install (ideally they should communicate this with the installer) and then it's up to the installer to manage the material for the install.
-You can run into a situation where if you start cutting and discarding filler material for an install, you'll be stuck with a bunch of leftover material that can't be used for any big cuts.
+Cutting all your fillers without checking the full design can leave you short on material.
+Sometimes designers will order extra material for insurance so they don't have to reorder material.
+Other designers order the minimum amount needed to save a few dollars and then it's up to the installer to manage the material.
+If you start cutting and discarding filler material carelessly, you'll be stuck with a bunch of leftover material that can't be used for any big cuts.

 6. Discarding the Overlays